 Six Steps To A Great Site Inspection

-I worked for many years in hotel group sales and in those years, I hosted many successful site inspections.
-Here is a list of how to host a successful site inspection visit.
+In 2010, I wrote about ways for customers to make their meetings more attractive to hotels; to make them compete for the business.
+I decided to start 2011 by helping hotel sales people learn how to host a successful site inspection visit.
 This is based entirely on my personal experiences, both as a hotel sales manager and as a meeting planner.

 1. Confirm in writing, as soon as possible, the day/date/time of the site inspection.
 Chances are, you are not the only hotel the customer is visiting.
 If you are the last to respond, you may get left out altogether or get a limited amount of time.
 The best place to be on a site agenda is the last hotel (final impression) and to either host the client for an overnight stay or at the very least, share a meal with them.
 Having them for a 45 minute window to show a guest room and some meeting space before they leave for the next hotel, will not do you any justice.